MARY ZERAN

 Picture

-The Unknown Gift, 2022, acrylic, Dura Lar on cradled panel, 48x48x2 inches
+New Giant, 2022, acrylic, Dura Lar on cradled Panel, 48x48x2 inches

 Statement